MHR1985/test_assignment4_tictactoe/README.md

 ### Code Coverage
 Open /coverage/index.html in browser to see code coverage.

+### Mutation Coverage
+Open /mutationCoverage/202011151247/index.html in browser to see mutation coverage.
+You can also choose to generate the mutation report yourself.
+Maven needs to be installed globally.
+To generate the report run this command in the terminal:
+* mvn clean test org.pitest:pitest-maven:mutationCoverage.

+### Static Analysis
+We have performed a static analysis with QAPlug, to inspect and refactor the code;

 ## Mockito Powerups

 * How do you verify that a mock was called?